 Made for a little under $400,000, the film was a critical and box office success, taking around $2,000,000.
-The film has been added to the National Film Registry and is regularly studied by students for its use of German Expressionism in regards to it shadowy sets and framing.
+The film has been added to the National Film Registry and is regularly studied by students for its use of German Expressionism in regard to its shadowy sets and framing.

 Franz Waxman composed the soundtrack score.
 However, he was to be doubly disappointed – his carefully considered ‘Creation’ suite buried under thunder cracks and Colin Clive wailing.

-Bride is one of horror’s towering achievements and is one of film’s most brilliantly realised sequels, the influence seen in both fashion, art, popular culture and music, right up to the present day.
+Bride of Frankenstein is one of horror’s towering achievements and is one of cinema’s most brilliantly realised sequels, and has an influence seen in fashion, art, popular culture and music, right up to the present day.

 Daz Lawrence, MOVIES and MANIA